You might have questions, we might have answers.

 Not true!
 We do all sorts of design and illustration work, not just rock posters.
 We’ve done everything from t-shirts to book jackets to festival branding to logo and identity design.
 So take a look at our range in our Portfolio.
 If you have something in mind, feel free to contact us.

 Can you change the size / color / text on a print or poster for me?

 Normally?
-No. Occasionally it’s been possible with an art print (but not rock posters – see above regarding “Are your rock posters real?”), though essentially changes require us to re-do every step of the process from design, pre-prep, prep, printing, clean up, and then shipping.
+Nope, sorry.
+Occasionally it’s been possible with an art print (but not rock posters – see above regarding “Are your rock posters real?”), though essentially changes require us to re-do every step of the process from design, pre-prep, prep, printing, clean up, and then shipping.
 If it really means a lot to you, contact about pricing.
 We’re happy to do custom changes and work.
 It just costs a little (and sometimes a lot) more.

 Smaller sized giclee prints are sometimes possible, or a custom lithograph print as well produced by a trusted printer that we work with locally.
 However, depending on what you have in mind, it’s usually a case by case basis.

 Traditional invites?
 Nope.
 Sorry!
 It’s just not our forte.
 Though we have been known to design and sometimes print a rock-poster-style wedding invite, save the date, favors, or wedding party gifts.
 We usually need just as much advance notice as a traditional invite designer though.
 6 – 12 months is a good rule of thumb.

 I can highly recommend some amazing artist friends who do beautiful letterpress designs for weddings that you should check out, should your nuptials be forthcoming.

 I have an awesome design!
 Will you print it for me?

 Probably not.
 Sorry!
 We have enough of our own work on press that it’s rare we can take on contract print jobs any longer.
 But here’s a handful of other printshops that we’ve worked with directly on various projects and know firsthand they all do amazingly good work: